RabidAnteater/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 It runs on a similar process that Sustaining Smalls does.
 When a potion type falls below the minimum threshold it can no longer be used and the addon will switch to a different combination.
 When that same potion type goes back above the maximum threshold it will be available for use again.

+When the modron reset zone is above the level to sustatin smalls, but below the level to fully sustain mediums, the will be a point where mediums accumulate faster than they are used if only sustaining smalls.
+The option `Use Medium sustain logic when Mediums above Small potion threshold` will switch to using medium+x combinations when the medium count goes above the Small Potion Threshold Maximum.
+It will switch back to small+x when the count falls below the Small Potion Threshold Minimum.

 The interface will tell you which Alternating combination it's currently using.

 *Please be aware that it can only change the potions in the modron during offline stacking - so this will not work at all for purely online runs.*